 The Australian Farm Biodiversity Certification Scheme

-The voluntary Australian Farm Biodiversity Certification Scheme will allow Australian farmers to showcase best practice natural resource management to sustain and build biodiversity.
-Certification will enable consumers to identify Australian produce from farms that sustain our biodiversity and promote community recognition of farmers’ agricultural stewardship.
+The voluntary Australian Farm Biodiversity Certification Scheme will allow Australian farmers to showcase their best practice natural resource management to sustain and build biodiversity.
+Certification will enable consumers to identify Australian produce from farms that protect our biodiversity and promote community recognition of farmers’ agricultural stewardship.

-Biodiversity certification could help improve the profitability of farm businesses by supporting access to markets, creating price premiums for their produce, lowering capital costs and giving farmers access to information about ways of improving land management practices.
+Biodiversity certification could help improve the profitability of farm businesses by supporting access to markets, creating price premiums for their produce and giving farmers access to information about ways of improving land management practices.

 The National Stewardship Trading Platform

 The National Stewardship Trading Platform will enable farmers to connect with buyers of biodiversity outcomes and kick-start private sector biodiversity markets.
 The platform will integrate spatial information alongside buyer and seller information building transparency and credibility in the market.